a part of Des Moines University’s Rural Iowa Provider Education program

 If you are inclined to practice medicine in rural Iowa after residency, this program is for you.

 Rural Iowa has a critical shortage of physicians in primary care and other specialties.
 You can be part of the solution, and we can help you get there.

 While many studies rank Iowa near the top when comparing the quality of healthcare, Iowa’s rural communities need new physicians to treat the acute and chronic medical conditions of the rural population.
 Even though the practice of medicine in rural America is very rewarding, today’s medical student graduates are moving away from primary care specialties, and even more so from medical practice in rural communities.
 Although DMU continues to educate medical students interested in rural primary care medicine, obstacles such as the medical education debt load, professional isolation and lifestyle often discourage students from pursuing a career in rural medicine.
-Des Moines University and its Area Health Education Center program are addressing these issues through expanded relationships with rural physicians, hospitals and clinics to demonstrate the rewarding experience of rural medicine.
+Des Moines University is addressing these issues through expanded relationships with rural physicians, hospitals and clinics to demonstrate the rewarding experience of rural medicine.

 Scholarship and service

 Tuition debt load is one of the barriers for students choosing a rural medical practice, so DMU has made an on-going commitment to annually provide the equivalent of one (1) full tuition scholarship to DPM students enrolled in the Rural Medicine Educational Pathway.

 To be eligible for the scholarship, you will commit: